cooperka/two-hand-piano/README.md

 [Salamander Grand Piano V2 samples](public/audio/salamander) used to provide the Tone.js audio.

+Thanks to [Sounds Electric](https://www.iconfinder.com/soundselectric) for the site favicon.

 And thanks to all the other free and open-source software documented in [yarn.lock](yarn.lock).